In This Article

 What is HDMI Port?

-An HDMI port follows a specific technology that allows the users to connect different HD devices through it which includes and is not limited to DVD players, projectors, Blu-ray players and televisions.
+An HDMI port follows a specific technology that allows the users to connect different HD devices through it which includes and is not limited to monitors, projectors, Blu-ray players and televisions.

 - The HDMI ports are usually located at the backside of a desktop and at the side of a laptop computer and connect a device to the motherboard or to the video card.